-In this instance the IAT considers that the behaviour as described in the Incident Report does not appear to meet the definition of bullying as outlined in this procedure.
+In this instance the IAT considers that the behaviour as shown in the provided evidence does not appear to meet the definition of bullying as outlined in this procedure.

-However, in the event that there is a repeat of this or related incidents, you are encouraged to submit another Incident Report, as one of the key factors in identifying bullying behaviour is repetition.
+However, in the event that there is a repeat of this or related incidents and/or evidence, you are encouraged to submit another Incident Report, as one of the key factors in identifying bullying behaviour is repetition.